logo

 Back pressure is the differential pressure between the inlet and outlet pressures of your system.
 You need to know if your check valve can withstand the back pressure that it could be exposed to.

 For example, say you have a valve installed at the end of a pipe, and it is pumping water in the Thames river.
-When the Thames water level rises, how deep with the valve be submerged?
+When the Thames water level rises, how deep will the valve be submerged?
 When the water rises above the valve, that is the point at which back pressure is created.
 Can your valve cope with that amount of back pressure?

 Location